 - Select a microwave safe dish that is large enough to hold the amount of sliced frozen vegetables you want to cook.
 A bowl or plate with a cover or plastic wrap will work well.

-- Transfer them into the microwave-safe dish, spreading them out evenly.
+- Transfer them into the microwave-safe dish, spreading out evenly.

-- If using a plate or bowl without a cover, you can use microwave-safe plastic wrap or a lid to cover the dish partially.
-This helps retain steam and moisture during cooking.
+- Use microwave-safe plastic wrap or a lid to cover the dish partially to retain steam and moisture

 - Microwave on high power for about 4-6 minutes.
 The cooking time may vary depending on your wattage and the quantity of vegetables you are cooking.